TyGuS/hoogle_plus/README.md

 ## Kick-the-Tires Test
 First we must build a docker image:
-1. Build it with `docker build --tag hoogleplus:latest .` (This can take between 40 minutes and 2 hours)
+1. Build it with `docker build --tag=hoogleplus:latest .` (This can take between 40 minutes and 2 hours)
 2. Run the docker file interactively with a desired output directory.
 Hoogle+ will put the evaluation results into that directory.
 ```